 The surety firm will require a credit report on the builder, financial records for the business, bank statements and trade references from previous clients.
 The builder may also be required to pledge personal property as collateral in the event of business bankruptcy.

-Warranty bonds are required on most projects with state or federal funding, as well as larger projects with private funding.
+Warranty or maintenance bonds are required on most projects receiving state or federal funding, as well as larger projects with private funding.
 In the early 20th century, a construction bond became a standard feature of federal projects after the Heard and Miller Acts, which were passed by the U.S. Congress to protect taxpayers from unscrupulous builders.

 Warranty bonds are also required by municipalities to guarantee public improvements of new developments are built to code and free of defects.